She said, he seems a lot like kids in the preschool where I taught back home who were called autistic…

 That didn’t sound good but I wasn’t going to ignore her, that’s for sure…

-One night we were talking and we decided to try the Au Pair angle.
+One night we talked and decided to try the Au Pair angle.
 Where from though?
 We decided that we had enough chaos already so English speaking would be good.
-We talked about it and decided everyone we'd ever met from New Zealand were cool and hip.
-And so a little "Googling" later and we'd found an Au Pair agency out of New Zealand and a young lady named Nikki who wanted to try out an Au Pair stint in the States.
+We talked about it and decided everyone we’d ever met from New Zealand was cool and hip.
+And so a little “Googling” later and we’d found an Au Pair agency out of New Zealand and a young lady named Nikki who wanted to try out an Au Pair stint in the States.

-To make a long story short, Nikki arrived and over a short time she became fast friends with our close family and extended family of friends - all of whom are called aunts and uncles by my boys.
-It's a long way from Philadelphia to a small town on the South Island of New Zealeand called Blenheim.
-But a new Mac laptop, WiFi, a low cost N.Z. long distance calling plan, an extended cable package that got the All Blacks rugby team, and her own space in a '55 Flxible Bus in the driveway made the homesickness bearable and soon enough Nikki was "one of us".
+To make a long story short, Nikki arrived and over a short time, she became fast friends with our close family and extended family friends – all of whom are called aunts and uncles by my boys.
+It’s a long way from Philadelphia to a small town on the South Island of New Zealand called Blenheim.
+But a new Mac laptop, WiFi, a low-cost N.Z. long-distance calling plan, an extended cable package that got the All Blacks rugby team, and her own space in a ’55 Flxible Bus in the driveway made the homesickness bearable, and soon enough Nikki was “one of us”.

 So we were somewhat surprised when Nikki wanted to talk to us about something serious and she said: “Kirby seems like he might be autistic.”

-As it turns out, she'd be warming up to this for some time and had sought input from our close friends.
-They all encouraged her to just to say what she thought.
-While were were surprised, we kept an open mind.
-Better to be open minded than miss something important right?
-That's what I tell other parents in the early stages of diagnosis now.
+As it turns out, she’d be warming up to this for some time and had sought input from our close friends.
+They all encouraged her just to say what she thought.
+While were surprised, we kept an open mind.
+Better to be open-minded than miss something important right?
+I tell other parents in the early stages of diagnosis now.

 So Nikki explained how some of Kirby’s behaviors were similar to autistic kids in the preschool where she taught back at home in New Zealand.
 So we started to pay more attention to these behaviors.
 He was only 18 months old so it was hard to see that these were so different than typical, but she had seen it and she nailed it.

 Nikki probably saved us months or even years of lost intervention time by being brave enough to come and talk to us that day.
 And thank goodness for our dear friends who she felt comfortable approaching and rightly advised her just to bring it to our attention.
-To all you parents in the early stages of diagnoses - be brave and be open minded is my advice.
-Don't lose precious time.
+To all you parents in the early stages of diagnosis – be brave and be open-minded is my advice.
+Don’t lose precious time.

 And so we called the local Easter Seals office where they did the ASD diagnosing and coordinate the pre-school age intervention programs.
 They sent a nice lady who watched Kirby and took notes and some light data and a few days later she came back and said: “Kirby has autism”.
 And still we pushed to make sure, the “diagnosis” didn’t seem very scientific.
 So she came back again.
 No change.
 I pushed back a bit more.
 And then she said something that I’ll never forget:

 Autism Village is about extending that attitude to the entire autism community.
 All of you are now our extended family and friends.
-We're not the cause or cure people.
-We're not educators or therapists.
+We’re not the cause or cure of people.
+We’re not educators or therapists.
 We think awareness is nice.
-We think acceptance is really important...but most of all we want to solve the practical problems that make day to day life hard and almost impossible for families dealing with autism and for autistic adults.
+We think acceptance is really important…but most of all we want to solve the practical problems that make day-to-day life hard and almost impossible for families dealing with autism and for autistic adults.